krakrukra/PocketAdmin/README.md

 use EEVBlog forum [post](https://www.eevblog.com/forum/oshw/pocketadmin-an-open-source-keystroke-injection-device-badusb/), dedicated to the project
 also, you can check out my [youtube channel](https://www.youtube.com/channel/UCpx3VbcqgMQ-Zv4x2wwBbzA)

+#### if you want to buy:
 openbazaar shop link (paste it into the app's internal address bar):
 ob://QmeCrxkz8J1pvBx4nVE7EgZNkLfMftmKtz3dc5oo4bPgqr/store
 or, you can preview the store [here](https://openbazaar.com/store/QmeCrxkz8J1pvBx4nVE7EgZNkLfMftmKtz3dc5oo4bPgqr), if you do not have openbazaar app installed yet
 openbazaar shop is online whenever my PC is running.
-If you don't want to wait for that, you can order a sample over email

----

-if you want to support my projects through donations here are currently available options:

-Ethereum: 0xd5bB8837772a53a36b7D84306d5e16918664F60A
-Bitcoin: bc1qn0eygdtcxm5rxv7uwhl0h6ayw3sl59cs4q8vl5
+tindie shop link:
+ebay shop link: